 What is Situational Conflict, and How Can it be Resolved?

 The idea of situational conflict comes from literature and explains how a person experiences conflict.
-Situational conflict is a conflict that arises outside of oneself—the people, places, and conversations around a person influence the conflict that a person experiences.
-It can be compared to internal, or personal, conflict, which is a conflict that arises within a person—in their own emotions and inner battles.
+Situational conflict arises outside of oneself—the people, places, and conversations around a person influence the conflict that a person experiences.
+It can be compared to internal or personal conflict, which is a conflict that arises within a person—in their own emotions and inner battles.

 Bringing these concepts into the world, situational conflict is the conflict that exists outside of a person, often between two or more people.
 To better understand this, it is also important to understand the term conflict.
 Conflict is a difficult term to define because there will often be as many different definitions for the term in a room as there are people.

 Conflict is most commonly defined as a serious disagreement between two or more people.
-This disagreement can be caused by a variety of factors, such as attitude, process, and perception.
+This disagreement can be caused by various factors, such as attitude, process, and perception.
 When any or all of these factors do not match between two or more people, there will be conflict.
 The length of this disagreement is a topic of discussion around conflict.

 Some people will say that a disagreement begins as a dispute and the longer it continues, it turns into a conflict, while others will argue that a disagreement begins as a conflict and turns into a dispute.
 Regardless, conflict results when two more people do not see eye to eye on the issues related to the project, task, or decision that they are making together.

-Once conflict arises and is identified, it is important to acknowledge it and take active steps to mitigate and resolve the conflict.
-Left alone, conflict can destroy partnerships, teams, and relationships.
+Once conflict situations arise and are identified, it is important to acknowledge it and take active steps to mitigate and resolve the conflict.
+Left alone, conflict situations can destroy partnerships, teams, and relationships.
 Therefore, it is important to consider some strategies that may help alleviate the conflict that has arisen between the parties.
 However, this process does take the commitment of all of the parties involved.

 If just one party is trying to resolve the conflict on their own, they will likely become frustrated and not have much success with the task.
 But once all the parties are ready to work together to solve the conflict, they can try any or all of the following steps.